Nourishing Kale and Quinoa Salad with Edamame

 - Low FODMAP?
-Just leave the garlic out of the sesame dressing.
+Ensure your kale slaw mix doesn’t have high FODMAP ingredients like broccoli stalks.
+It might be easiest to just buy pre-chopped kale or chop it yourself!
+Then, just leave the garlic out of the sesame dressing.
 Edamame is low FODMAP up to ½ portion per person.

 - You can absolutely add the quinoa and edamame to the salad while it is still warm as kale slaw is hardy enough not to wilt!

 - Want a bit more crunch?
-Add some pepitas or chopped almonds!
+Add some of my sriracha-roasted pepitas or chopped almonds!

 More yummy, healthy kale salads